jvlflame/JAV-Sort-Scrape-javlibrary/README.md

-# JAV-Sort-Scrape-javlibrary Documentation
+# JAV-Sort-Scrape-javlibrary

 [![GitHub release](https://img.shields.io/github/release/jvlflame/JAV-Sort-Scrape-javlibrary?style=flat-square)](https://github.com/jvlflame/JAV-Sort-Scrape-javlibrary/releases)
 [![Commits since lastest release](https://img.shields.io/github/commits-since/jvlflame/JAV-Sort-Scrape-javlibrary/latest/master?style=flat-square)](#)
 [![Last commit](https://img.shields.io/github/last-commit/jvlflame/JAV-Sort-Scrape-javlibrary?style=flat-square)](https://github.com/jvlflame/JAV-Sort-Scrape-javlibrary/commits/master)
 [![Discord](https://img.shields.io/discord/608449512352120834?style=flat-square)](https://discord.gg/K2Yjevk)

-The sort_jav Python script originally written by [/u/Ohura](https://reddit.com/user/Ohura) sorts and renames a folder of unsorted JAV videos, downloads covers, and writes the raw JavLibrary page to html.
-The Set-JAVNfo PowerShell script will work in conjunction with sort_jav to create a functional .nfo metadata file from the html file for easy import into Emby, Jellyfin, Kodi, and/or Plex.
-Functionality has also been added to scrape actor thumbnails from R18.com and push to Emby/Jellyfin.

-There are settings you can configure, such as how the file is renamed, putting them in folders, or downloading covers.
-Take a look in the [settings_sort_jav.ini](/settings_sort_jav.ini) file for the full set of options.

-My goal in updating the sort_jav repository is for it to function as a simple alternative [JAVMovieScraper](https://github.com/DoctorD1501/JAVMovieScraper).
-If you have any questions, criticisms, or feature requests, feel free to hop into my [throwaway discord channel](https://discord.gg/K2Yjevk) and send me a message.
+The JAV-Sort-Scrape-javlibrary repository is a series of scripts used to manage your local JAV (Japanese Adult Video) library.
+It automatically scrapes content from JavLibrary and R18 to create an easily usable content library within Emby or Jellyfin.
+My goal in maintining this project is for it to function as a simple and lightweight alternative to [JAVMovieScraper](https://github.com/DoctorD1501/JAVMovieScraper).
+If you have any questions, criticisms, or requests, feel free to hop into my [throwaway discord channel](https://discord.gg/K2Yjevk) and send me a message.

+Big thanks to the original author of the sort_jav.py script [/u/Ohura](https://reddit.com/user/Ohura)!

 ## Demo